TiwariNikitaS/EmoWell/README.md

 1. Clone the repository:
 2. Frontend:
 - Open the `index.html` file in a web browser.
+- Change the constant api_base_url in `app.js` and `dashboard.js` if the API application port is different

 3. Backend:
 - Import the backend project into an IDE (e.g., IntelliJ, Eclipse, STS).